Marbella, How did all start?

 Puente Romano Hotel

 Suppose you’re seeking a little luxury while in Marbella.
-You’ve come to the perfect place.
-The Hotel Puente Romano is a five-star Grand Lux Leading Hotel of the World located directly on the beach and named after a roman bridge.
+You’ve come to the perfect place, the Hotel Puente Romano is a five-star Grand Lux Leading Hotel of the World located directly on the beach and named after a roman bridge.
 The hotel features three swimming pools, tennis club, many other first-rate amenities, and up to six different restaurants.
 It even has its exclusive nightclub, Suite.
 Even without the various exquisite restaurants within the hotel, world-renowned double-Michelin-starred chef Dani Garcia operates incredible eateries beneath the hotel reception.

 The Background.